Trump family: Third marriage

 Barron William Trump (born March 20, 2006) is Trump's youngest child and his only child with Melania Trump.
-In May 2006, Barron Trump was baptized at the Episcopal Church of Bethesda-by-the-Sea in Palm Beach, Florida.
-He attended the Columbia Grammar & Preparatory School in Manhattan.
+In May 2006, Barron was baptized at the Episcopal church of Bethesda-by-the-Sea in Palm Beach, Florida.
+He attended the Columbia Grammar & Preparatory School in Manhattan and Oxbridge Academy in West Palm Beach, Florida.
+Currently, he attends Leonard N. Stern School of Business of New York University in Manhattan.
 In addition to English, Barron is fluent in Slovene.

-Barron is known to be a fan of soccer.
-He appeared in an Arsenal F.C. jersey and met D.C.
-United players at the White House Easter Egg Roll in April 2017.
-In September 2017, he was selected to join the U-12 team for D.C.
-United's Development Academy for the 2017–2018 season.
-As of February 2019, Barron played with the Arlington Soccer Association.

-As of August 2021, he attended Oxbridge Academy, a private college-preparatory high school in West Palm Beach, Florida.
+Trump was an apolitical figure during his father's presidencies, attracting media attention despite attempts by Melania to distance her son from politics.
+Following the end of his father's first term, he moved to Florida and graduated in May 2024 from Oxbridge Academy in West Palm Beach.
+Trump was invited to become an at-large delegate for Florida at the 2024 Republican National Convention, but he declined.

 Grandchildren

-Donald Trump has 10 grandchildren.
-Donald Trump Jr. and his former wife Vanessa had five children, Ivanka Trump and her husband Jared Kushner three, and Eric Trump and his wife Lara two.
+Trump has 11 grandchildren.
+Son Donald Trump Jr. and his former wife Vanessa have five children, the eldest of whom is Kai; daughter Ivanka Trump and her husband Jared Kushner have three; son Eric Trump and his wife Lara have two; and daughter Tiffany Trump and her husband Michael Boulos have one.

 Ancestry

-According to biographer Gwenda Blair, the family descended from an itinerant lawyer, Hanns Drumpf, who settled in Kallstadt, a village in the Palatinate, Germany, in 1608, and whose descendants changed their name from Drumpf to Trump during the Thirty Years' War of the early 17th century.
+According to biographer Gwenda Blair, the family descended from an itinerant lawyer, Hanns Drumpf, who settled in Kallstadt, a village in the Electoral Palatinate of the Holy Roman Empire, in 1608, and whose descendants changed their name from Drumpf to Trump during the Thirty Years' War (1618–1648).
 The last name Trump is on record in Kallstadt since the 18th century.
 Journalist Kate Connolly, visiting Kallstadt, found several variations in spelling of the surname in the village archives, including Drumb, Tromb, Tromp, Trum, Trumpff, and Dromb.
-There are no indications that other spellings of the name, including Trumpf, could be related to the Trumps.

-Johannes Trump, born in the nearby village Bobenheim am Berg in 1789, had established himself by the early 1830s as a winegrower in Kallstadt where his grandson, Friedrich Trump, the grandfather of Donald Trump, was born in 1869.
+Johannes Trump, born in the nearby village of Bobenheim am Berg in 1789, had established himself by the early 1830s as a winegrower in Kallstadt, which had then become part of Kingdom of Bavaria, where his grandson, Friedrich Trump, the grandfather of Donald Trump, was born in 1869.
 Several of his descendants also were vintners in Kallstadt, one of many villages in the famous wine-growing region of the Palatinate (Pfalz).
 Johannes Trump's sister Charlotte Louisa married Johann Georg Heinz.
-Their son Johann Heinrich (John Henry) Heinz (1811–1891), who emigrated to the United States in 1840, was the father of Henry J. Heinz (1844–1919), founder of the Heinz company and Donald Trump's second cousin twice removed.
+They were grandparents of Heinz company founder Henry J. Heinz (1844–1919).

 This German heritage was long concealed by Donald Trump's father, Fred Trump, who had grown up in a mainly German-speaking environment until he was ten years old; after World War II and until the 1980s, he told people he was of Swedish ancestry.
 Donald Trump repeated this version in The Art of the Deal (1987) but later said he is "proud" of his German heritage, and served as grand marshal of the 1999 German-American Steuben Parade in New York City.

 The Trump family in Germany were Lutheran.
 Donald Trump's parents attended First Presbyterian Church in Jamaica, Queens, where Trump was confirmed in 1959.